 « The audacity of entrepreneurship : youth in action » (L’audace d’entreprendre : une jeunesse en action) – the title of his latest book – encapsulates the essence of Benin-based José Herbert Ahodode’s vision to promote youth entrepreneurship in agribusiness as a model to create sustainable rural employment and wealth in African countries and make the agri-food sector more productive.

-In addition to being a writer, José is an agricultural socio-economist and CEO of Crystal Agro Business, which is a consulting, training, communication and agricultural advisory company in Benin.
+In addition to being a writer, José is an agricultural socio-economist and Manager of Crystal Agro Business, which is a consulting, training, communication and agricultural advisory company in Benin.
 He is an alumnus of the African German Youth Initiative and the Friedrich Ebert Stiftung Foundation and a member of civil society organisations and think tanks involved in addressing the development challenges of the African continent.

 For José, African youth must be empowered through opportunities to engage in agribusiness enterprises across the entire food value chain by adopting better practices using information and communications technology (ICT)-based media, such as videos.